microsoft/sqllinuxlabs/instructions.md

 # SQL Server on Linux and Containers Workshop

+This Workshop is divided into 3 labs:

+- Deploying SQL Server on Linux
+- Automatic Tuning for SQL Server on Linux
+- SQL Server with Docker Containers

+You must first go through the prelab which shows you how to setup a Linux VM in Azure.

+Your workshop is 75 minutes.
+There are many different aspects to this lab so you may not be able to complete every step in all labs in 75 minutes.

+After the prelab we recommend you go through the Deploy and Explore lab and then depending on how much time you have left, choose either the Automatic Tuning lab or the Docker lab.
+You may have time for all of them.
+Remember that these labs are available for you to go through on your own any time at https://github.com/Microsoft/sqllinuxlabs

 ## Prelab setup for SQL Server on Linux Labs

 This lab is required to setup your environment and tools to use the other labs.
 The workshop provides the necessary login and resources for: